1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/impl/examples/accreditation/institution.md

 ##### Institution Accreditation Example

-This example describe a Profile of the institution `ACME Institution`, accredited by the `International Association of Universities (IAU) / UNESCO World Higher Education Database (WHED)`.
+This example describes a Profile of the institution `Example Institution`, accredited by the `International Association of Universities (IAU) / UNESCO World Higher Education Database (WHED)`.

 > **Note**: `International Association of Universities (IAU) / UNESCO World Higher Education Database (WHED)` is used in this example for learning purposes.